Radio-frequency identification: Transportation payments

 In many countries, RFID tags can be used to pay for mass transit fares on bus, trains, or subways, or to collect tolls on highways.

 Some bike lockers are operated with RFID cards assigned to individual users.
 A prepaid card is required to open or enter a facility or locker and is used to track and charge based on how long the bike is parked.

 The Zipcar car-sharing service uses RFID cards for locking and unlocking cars and for member identification.

 In Singapore, RFID replaces paper Season Parking Ticket (SPT).

 Animal identification

-RFID tags for animals represent one of the oldest uses of RFID.
+RFID tags for animals represent one of the earliest uses of RFID.
 Originally meant for large ranches and rough terrain, since the outbreak of mad-cow disease, RFID has become crucial in animal identification management.
 An implantable RFID tag or transponder can also be used for animal identification.
-The transponders are better known as PIT (Passive Integrated Transponder) tags, passive RFID, or "chips" on animals.
+The transponders are better known as Passive Integrated Transponder (PIT) tags, passive RFID, or chips on animals.
 The Canadian Cattle Identification Agency began using RFID tags as a replacement for barcode tags.
 Currently, CCIA tags are used in Wisconsin and by United States farmers on a voluntary basis.
 The USDA is currently developing its own program.

 RFID tags are required for all cattle sold in Australia and in some states, sheep and goats as well.